cjolowicz/lazysequence/README.rst

 There are some caveats:

 - The lazy sequence will eventually store all items in memory.
 If this is a problem, use ``s.release()`` to obtain an iterator over the sequence items without further caching.
 After calling this function, the sequence should no longer be used.
+- Slicing returns a new lazy sequence with a reference to the old lazy sequence.
+Don't do this in a tight loop.
 - Explicit is better than implicit.
 Clients may be better off being passed an iterator and dealing with its limitations.
 For example, clients may not expect ``len(s)`` to incur the cost of consuming the iterator to its end.